pwittchen/SkretchNoise/README.md

 Hardware
 --------

+### Components
+- Arduino Uno board
+- 3 servos
+- 1 DC motor
+- 1 photoresistor
+- 1 resistor
+- 5 Volt charger for servos and DC motor
+- USB charger for Arduino Uno board
+- cables

-Description will be added in the future.
+_Detailed description will be added in the future._

 Photos
 ------